miloh/thresh/README.md

 ## Vocabulary

 * **Proposal**
- * A document soliciting offers toward a fixed amount of funding.
+  A _Proposal_ solicits _offers_ towards a fixed amount of funding.
 Similar to a *project* or *campaign* on Kickstarter or Indiegogo.

 * **Supporter**
- * A person who gives money to support proposals.
+  A _Supporter_ backs proposals with offers.
 Similar to a *funder* on Indiegogo or a *backer* on Kickstarter.

 * **Offer**
- * A supporter's offer of support to a proposal, contingent upon the proposal reaching its funding goal.
+  An _Offer_ comes from supporters for a specific proposal.
+Offers are contingent upon the proposal reaching its funding goal.
 Similar to (but not the same as) a *pledge* on Kickstarter.

 * **Intermediary**
- * The entity running the Thresh service.
+  An _Intermediary_ is an entity running the Thresh service.

 ## How it works